Summer_School_2016__3_

 • How to apply?

-The Summer Conference primarily welcomes applications from academic experts, post-doctoral scholars and doctoral candidates from the humanities and social sciences, particularly education, history, political sciences, sociology, law, anthropology, and psychology.
-Practitioners working for international organizations and NGOs in the relevant fields are also welcome to apply.
+The Georg Arnhold Conference primarily welcomes applications from academic experts, post-doctoral scholars and doctoral candidates from the humanities and social sciences, particularly education, history, political sciences, international relations, geography, sociology, law, and anthropology.
+Practitioners working for international organizations and NGOs with experience and valuable insights in the relevant fields are also welcome to apply.
 Applications from students enrolled in a master’s program and recent graduates with a master’s degree will be considered in exceptional cases.

 Contact